-Loneliness & remote work aren’t novel concepts.
+Loneliness and remote work aren’t novel concepts.
 There’s an abundance of research on how to foster connection and belonging with remote workers and on how to build relationships in virtual environments.

 But when human contact can be measured in masked trips to the supermarket, this research takes on new importance!

 Does any of this really matter?
 In addition to this being the existential question that haunts our 3 am thoughts (or at least mine), it can also haunt our daily thoughts when working remotely.
 When you’re not chatting each other up over coffee or hashing out plans on the white board, it’s easy to lose sight of how your work fits into the larger picture.
 Leaders and managers need to go the extra mile to define and display how work is inter-connected.
 Show your team how they rely on each other and how the project and company is dependent on individual contributions.
 Team members want to know how their work is helping the company achieve their goals, and they’ll be more motivated when they can see and feel their impact.